a2labs/forge/README.md

 ## What does it do?

-At the time of this writing, forge will manage the running of a Node.js project while watching a RabbitMQ endpoint for changes to your project repository.
-When your RabbitMQ server receives a push notification from Github, forge will trigger an update of the local project repository and then restart your process.

-The primary use case right now is for development/staging environments where projects need to be kept running and in sync with the latest git revision.
+forge manages node processes and keeps them running in the background or foreground.
+It is also capable of live updating a project and restarting the process by listening to an AMQP endpoint or setting up an HTTP listener for post commit hook notifications coming from Github.
+When a notification is received, forge will attempt a safe update by pulling the latest code via git and running any update scripts specified in the configuration.
+If errors are encountered at any point in this process, forge will attempt to rollback to the previous revision.

+#### Servers

+Let forge manage long running processes in on your development/staging environments for projects that need to be kept up to date.
+It uses the awesome [forever-monitor](https://github.com/nodejitsu/forever-monitor) module from [nodejitsu](http://nodejitsu.com) internally to manage and monitor processes.

+#### Developers

+Start forge up in "watch" mode and let it handle running and restarting your node app while you're working.
+You can also use the update feature directly to make sure that your repo is current and any necessary setup scripts have run.

 ## Installation